tblobaum/central-order/index.md

 ### CHAPTER XV
 YOUR CARDIOVASCULAY SYSTEM looks very similar to your nervous system.
 This coincidence occurred because your heart is actually your oldest brain.
+Every time you stick your neck out to take a bite, a sight or a hear, your brain and sensory organs move away from your heart.
+Look at the snake, the greatest eater of them all, and he is all neck.
 Your internal organs are female and they do what is necessary.
 Your sensory organs are male and they lead the way.
 Of your arms and legs, the legs are female and the arms are male.